Bishopsbourne, Tasmania: Establishment of Christ College

-In 1846, Australia's oldest tertiary institution, Christ College, was established in Bishopsbourne by Bishop Francis Nixon (1803–1879), Tasmania's first Anglican bishop.
-Modelled after Oxford and Cambridge, at its peak 110 students (all male and Anglican) studied at the College.
-The grounds contained a chapel, hall, library, museum, and cricket oval - where the first games of Rugby football were played in Australia.
-One notable student was Henry Grant Lloyd, a prolific 19th-century Australian landscape painter.
-He was purportedly declined ordination by Bishop Nixon because of Lloyd’s homosexuality.
+One notable student of Christ College was Henry Grant Lloyd, a prolific 19th-century Australian landscape painter.
+Lloyd was purportedly declined ordination by Bishop Nixon because of his homosexuality.
 Many sketches and water-paintings survive of the college and township.
 The school closed in 1856, after an inquiry into the educational and financial condition of the school, which recommended moving the college to Hobart.

-Notable early settlers included William Field (1774–1837), a former convict who became a prominent pastoralist and horse racing enthusiast, owner of the Enfield estate.
-William Webb (1792–1868), also a former convict, ran the "Bush Inn" from 1844, once advertised as Tasmania’s most profitable hotel.
-The premises later operated as the local store, post office, telephone exchange and now a private residence.

-The Bishopsbourne Post Office opened on 31 December 1846 (closed in 1976).
+Modern era

 By 1904, the district was known as an agricultural town, and was still connected with a local railway station on the Western Line.
 The township had a methodist church, state school, police station, blacksmith, and a coffee palace (once known as the pub and hotel the Bush Inn).

 In 1918, a soldiers avenue row of trees were planted in the township, which was attended and set in the ground by Tasmanian Premier Lee and his wife.